 Shortly after news changed and culminated with Michael paraded in New York City and in London on a double-decker holding up Mottola pictured as “devil” and big posters with written “Sony sucks” and “Sony Kills music”.

 His Fandom supported him and manifested their disappointment for the poor marketing of Invincible all over the world.

 The main reason for Michael been mad so much at Sony was much deeper and weighty than the reversion of the master recording.
 Michael had most of his royalties rights pledged with Bank of America.
 These incomes had to be put in accounts to guarantee the payments of the interests as a security of the loan itself.
 And his royalties and ATV revenues were not credited into the accounts where it was supposed to be.
 Here below the excerpts of Bank of America security loan agreement which explain the above issues:

 The money was NOT there, as shown by the documents we have revised.
-And MJ himself said the money were not there.
+And MJ himself said the money was not there.

 Branca alleges that despite an ownership of a wholly 100% of the master recording, Sony held a percentage deducting the advances given to MJ?
 No way!
 Mr superlawyer is hiding something here!

 “Advances” are another contractual provision and should be kept and recorded separately in the accounting records!
 We could understand if he was talking about a percentage in term of distribution agreement but NO way his claim stand up!